0xJamesBong/evil-twitter/evil-twitter-expo/README.md

 ### ⚔️ Weapons System

-- 30+ predefined weapons in catalog
+- 30+ predefined tools in catalog
 - Different categories and rarities
-- Attack and heal capabilities
+- Attack and support capabilities
-- Health degradation on use
+- Durability degradation on use

 ## Emoji Icons